Terpene Profile: Limonene Terpene

 There are hundreds of unique compounds found in cannabis plants.
-Although the primary cannabinoids THC and CBD get the most attention, there are other significant compounds you should know about.
+Although the primary cannabinoids THC and CBD get the most attention, there are other compounds you should know about.

 I am talking about compounds called terpenes.
 Terpenes like beta-caryophyllene, limonene, and myrcene.
 All of these terpenes are the essential oils of the cannabis plant.
 As THC and CBD have no smell or taste of their own, it is the terpenes which give cannabis its distinct aroma and flavor.